-Structure of the Training Program
+Structure of the Specialisation Training Program

 Registrars will be allocated to specialist study groups (cohorts), each consisting of a maximum of four registrars per facilitator.
 The cohort's learning activities will be facilitated by the nominated facilitator(s).
-A Training Program may be conducted with only one registrar in a specialty field of practice.
-Links between registrars from all specialisation disciplines are encouraged and will be promoted through the online learning platform, PebblePad.
+A Specialisation Training Program may be conducted with only one registrar in a specialty field of practice.
+Links between registrars from all specialisation disciplines are encouraged and will be promoted through the online learning platform, PebblePad, and other virtual platforms.

-In developing cohorts, consideration will be given to the geographical location of both registrars and facilitators.
+In developing cohorts, consideration will be given to the geographic location of both registrars and facilitators.
 Where possible, a training cohort will be based in a single geographical area.
 Face to face training may be conducted in the workplace of the facilitator and / or registrars.
 A schedule of times and locations for face to face meetings will be negotiated between the facilitator and the registrar cohort and will be presented to the Board of Censors for approval, by the date specified in the cohort timeline.

-Following negotiation with the facilitator, registrars are expected to take an active role in the organisation and planning of the face to face meetings.
+If circumstances arise where a cohort can't meet face to face (ie COVID 19) cohort meetings may be conducted using virtual platforms and technology.
+Following negotiation with the facilitator, registrars are expected to take an active role in the organisation and planning of the face to face meetings and mock exams, whether virtual or face to face.

 In cases where a registrar's home/ work location is some distance from that of their facilitator or other registrars, the applicant will be advised of the availability and location of the training cohort.
 It will be the decision of the registrar whether or not to join that cohort and, as a consequence, to meet the costs of travel and accommodation as needed.
 The applicant may choose to put their application 'on hold' for a maximum of 12 months in the expectation that a training cohort may be formed in their locality.
-They would not be considered to have commenced the Training Program until they have accepted their allocation to a training cohort.
+They would not be considered to have commenced the Specialisation Training Program until they have accepted their allocation to a training cohort.

-Within the first three months of the commencement of the Training Program, all registrars and facilitators will be invited to attend a teleconference at which valuable information to enhance progress through the Training Program will be provided by members of the Board of Censors and invited speakers.
-A second teleconference will be held for all registrars at the beginning of the second year of the Training Program to provide additional information to enhance progress through the latter part of the program.
-Teleconference meetings for facilitators are held twice yearly to address any issues arising during the Training program.
+Within the first three months of the commencement of the Specialisation Training Program, all registrars and facilitators will be invited to attend a teleconference at which valuable information to enhance progress through the Specialisation Training Program will be provided by members of the Board of Censors and invited speakers.
+A second teleconference will be held for all registrars at the beginning of the second year of the Specialisation Training Program to provide additional information to enhance progress through the latter part of the program.
+Teleconference meetings for facilitators are held twice yearly to address any issues arising during the Specialisation Training Program.